deepnetworkgmbh/generative-ai/docs/MLOPS_and_SpeechToText.md

 * Speech translation
 * Language identification

+Two types of transaltion:
+* Real-time speech to text
+  * With real-time speech to text, the audio is transcribed as speech is recognized from a microphone or file.
+  * Transcriptions, captions, or subtitles for live meetings
+* Batch transcription
+  * Used to transcribe a large amount of audio in storage.
+  * Transcriptions, captions, or subtitles for pre-recorded audio

 Two types of language detection mechanisms:
 * **At-start LID:** Identifies the language once within the first few seconds of audio.
 Use at-start LID if the language in the audio won't change.